derdilla/gamepad_mouse/README.md

 The controllers name needs to contain the word "gamepad".
 If you need to change mouse speed or other parameters, you can to recompile it with the constants set.

 ## Installation
-Simply run the executable from the latest release on Linux.
+Simply run the executable from the latest release on Linux with X11.
 (Sorry windows and mac users)

 ### Runtime dependencies